xvik/dropwizard-guicey-ext/guicey-spa/README.md

 Features:

-* Pure dropwizard bundle
+* Pure dropwizard bundle, but can be used with guicey bundles
 * Build above dropwizard-assets servlet
 * Support registration on main and admin contexts
 * Multiple apps could be registered
+* Sets no-cache headers for index page
 * Regex could be used to tune routes detection

 #### Problem

 The problem with SPA is html5 routing.
-For example, suppose yout app base url is `/app` and pretty url is `/app/someroute` (before there were no problem because route would look like `/app/#!/someroute`).
-When user hit refresh (or bookmark) such route, serer is actually called with route url.
+For example, suppose your app base url is `/app` and client route url is `/app/someroute` (before there were no problem because route would look like `/app/#!/someroute`).
+When user hit refresh (or bookmark) such route, server is actually called with route url.
 Server must recognize it and return index page.

-Angular 2 router use html5 mode my default.
+For example, Angular 2 router use html5 mode my default.

 #### Solution